hoel-bagard-hy/rpm-server/README.md

 ## TODO

 - Make the server automatically restart, and make it start on boot.
+- Manage/keep track of the rpm packages (dvc + symbolic link ?).
 - Ideally we would want to use subdomains instead of ports (nginx).
 However that requires a DNS so...